mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 - funds of knowledge
 - AT theory for sub missions, in preparation for chapter on main mission / unit of activity

+## Vignette to start chapter - something Cultural

+Something about aliens / feedback?
+Missions?

+## Extract from Interview

+Something about aliens / feedback?
+Missions?

+## Commentary on Vignette exploring activity from 3 planes of reference.

+In this vignette we can pick on the 3 planes analysed in design...
+DROP EITHER THIS 3 PLANES / OR THE ONE IN DESIGN?

+Describe in part the process of inculcating students into a game making culture.

+B

 ### Motivational Methods Imported Writing